oat-sa/taohub-articles/forge/documentation-for-core-components/controllers.md

 URL Mapping
 -----------

 The module classes (the controllers) provide a set of actions to be executed regarding the user workflow (the http request).
 The purpose of these actions is to manage view rendering that are populated by the data loaded from the business model.
-You can get more details regarding this behavior by having a look at the MVC documentation (see [Wikipedia](http://en.wikipedia.org/wiki/Model%E2%80%93View%E2%80%93Controller)).\
+You can get more details regarding this behavior by having a look at the MVC documentation (see [Wikipedia](http://en.wikipedia.org/wiki/Model%E2%80%93View%E2%80%93Controller)).<br/>

 To summarize this approach: a user requests an action.
 This action is executed by the controller layer and renders a view with the data extracted by the model.

 TAO extensions take advantage of the *URL rewriting* for the action mapping.
-Each URL of the application is mapped to a particular action.\
+Each URL of the application is mapped to a particular action.<br/>

 When a user requests a URL of the TAO application, a mechanism called *dispatching* looks for the right action to execute it.
 You need to understand those principles to call actions into TAO.

 The URLs into TAO are not formatted to refer to resources (i.e., a PHP file).
-They contain information that will be used to find the actions to be executed.\
+They contain information that will be used to find the actions to be executed.<br/>

 A URL contains the following information:

 -   the target extension